gdm413229/swwmgz_m/README.md

 ## The Collectibles
 ![](docimg/chancebox.png)

 Every now and then you will find these strange ***"Lucky Chance Boxes"*** in secret areas, which you can open by pressing Use.
-Each of them will provide you with a randomly selected item from a pool of various *"collectibles"*.
+While some will drop very useful goodies, one among them will provide you instead with a randomly selected item from a pool of various *"collectibles"*.
 On pickup, these will give you a nice extra score based on their estimated market price.
 Some of these collectibles will only appear when you play specific IWADs (or those that go chronologically after them, e.g.: Heretic collectibles appearing in Hexen).

 ***(Do note that this feature is currently not fully implemented, there may be missing models)***